5Rabie5/project/README.md

 calculator
 # project1
 ## learning gethub
-### this app help to lern more about gethub and commit by doing that many time
+### this app help to lern more about github and commit by doing that many time
-### here we will make calculator only "+"
+### here we will make calculator